 Picture left: A comb of honey.
 You can see the white cappings over the hexagonal honey comb.
 To extract the honey we cut off the cappings before the frames of honeycomb are put in the extractor and 'spun out'.
 The cappings can be fed back to the bees who will remove any remaining honey or it can be used to make mead.
 The empty frames are returned to the hive - hopefully for re-filling!
 Any excess wax is saved and used.
 In winter, the comb is stored so that wax moths cannot get at it.

 Beehives are next to a field of 'pollinator friendly' plants.
 Phacelia is the predominant purple plant visible.
 Some plants produce both nectar and pollen; some produce one or the other.
-Pollen comes in all colours from off-white to yellow, orange, red and black.
+Pollen comes in all colours from off-white to yellow, blue, orange, red and black.
 Poppies produce black pollen but no nectar, for example.
 Pollen can be seen in the bees 'pollen baskets' or corbiculae on their back legs when they fly back to the hive.
 Pollen carrying bees pack the pollen in cells themselves once the get back home.